Published on 10/22/2019. Modified on 10/5/2022

 Some of the rides and roller coasters remain open during the season.
 And if you go with children you will be able to enjoy a space suitable for the little ones called Kaninlandet, the World of Rabbits, revolving around the pet of Liseberg, a green rabbit, and their white cousins that arrive there in time for Christmas.

 The ice skating rink is transformed into an outdoor theater where every day of the week there is a children’s story on skates.
 On weekdays there is only one session while on the weekends there are two of them.
-A few years ago the play was the Swan Lake, then the Nutcracker and in 2019 Dicken’s A Christmas Carol is the chosen one.
+A few years ago the play was the Swan Lake, then the Nutcracker and recently Dicken’s A Christmas Carol was the chosen one.

-With the Gothenburg Pass tourist card you get free entry to Liseberg and you will only pay for the presents you buy or the rides you take.
+Some years you get free entry to Lisberg with the Go City Gothenburg tourist pass and you will only pay for the presents you buy or the rides you take.
+Check the list of attractions included in this pass this year.
 The Christmas Market at Liseberg is the largest in Sweden and has nothing to envy to the markets of other European capitals and cities.

 At Christmas you can reach Liseberg on board the julpaddan, a large boat that crosses the city’s channels on a guided route and allows you to contemplate Gothenburg at night.
 It’s an adventure that neither children nor adults will forget.
 We did it in 2018 and had a lovely time.
 More information and prices here.